zouyajing/PhD_document_for_navlab/README.md

 It includes:

 1. FLVIS.
-A stereo-inertil pose estimation system.
+A stereo-inertial pose estimation system.
 2. RW_SLAM.
 A tightly-coupled system fusing RGB-D camera and wheel odometer.
 3. A TSDF reconstruction demo based on Open3D.
 4. Qualisys.
 How to set the IP of qualisys, how to calibrate and define a body frame, and how to get the groudtruth using ROS.